aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/track-changes-in-a-document/_index.md

 ## Start and Stop Tracking Changes

 Editing a document usually does not count as a revision until you begin tracking it.
-Aspose.Words allows you to automatically track all changes in your document with simple steps.
+Aspose.Words enables you to automatically track all changes in your document with simple steps.
 You can easily start the process of tracking changes by using the [StartTrackRevisions](https://apireference.aspose.com/words/cpp/class/aspose.words.document#starttrackrevisions_string) method.
 If you need to stop the process of tracking changes so that any future edits are not considered revisions, you will need to use the [StopTrackRevisions](https://apireference.aspose.com/words/cpp/class/aspose.words.document#stoptrackrevisions) method.

 {{% alert color="primary" %}}